Edward Bawden: Legacy

 Bawden bequeathed about 3,000 of his works to The Higgins Art Gallery & Museum, Bedford.

 His work can be seen in many major collections and is shown regularly at the Fry Art Gallery, Saffron Walden and at the Higgins.
 His notable surviving public works include a tile depicting a foot ferry on the River Lea, commissioned by London Underground and located on the Victoria line platform at Tottenham Hale tube station.
 Bawden also produced the cameo-like silhouette of Queen Victoria located at Victoria tube station.
 An early map, produced in 1931 for Scarborough's Pavilion Hotel and presented to Scarborough Library when the hotel was sold, was recently restored and rehung in the library.

 The original Morley College mural that Bawden created in the 1930s was destroyed during a wartime bombing raid; however the rebuilt and relocated college on the South Bank contains a fine surviving mural by him.
-In 1965 Bawden completed a mural for Queen's University, Belfast.
+In 1965 Bawden completed a mural for Queen's University, Belfast and his last major commission, completed in 1972, was for an historical mural inside Blackwell's bookshop in Oxford.